jakopako/phishapp/README.md

 # Phishapp
+This project currently does two things.
+One part tries to classify entire screenshots of phishing sites according to their target brand.
+The other part tries to find logos in screenshots.

+## Screenshot classification

-This entire project is an attempt to classify screenshots of websites according to the brand they represent/target and make this functionality available through a REST API.
+The `ScreenshotDetector` attempts to classify screenshots of websites according to the brand they represent/target and make this functionality available through a REST API.

 Currently all this is, is a neural network that has been trained on a few thousand images of fake login pages (or generally pages that phish for sensitive data).
 The quality of the classification is not very good (yet :D) but will hopefully become better in the future.
-Some ideas include extending the image set, removing strange artifacts from the current image set (the top of the images currently have a black bar containing the url corresponding to the screenshot..), redesigning the layout of the neural network itself, etc. The current version can be tested at http://phishapp.dhondtdoit.ch
+Some ideas include extending the image set, removing strange artifacts from the current image set (the top of the images currently has a black bar containing the url corresponding to the screenshot..), redesigning the layout of the neural network itself, etc. The current version can be tested at http://phishapp.dhondtdoit.ch

 There are still many, many things to improve so don't expect too much.
 In fact, the classification works rather poorly on images that are not very close to the training set.

-## Training the Model
+### Training the Model

 In the package `phishapp.phishmodel` there is a `Detector` class that is used for both training a model and predicting based on a trained model.
 For details have a look at the description in